Winter is upon us.

 But, whether you celebrate Mawlid al-nabi, Hanukkah, Christmas, Kwanzaa, or whether you eschew all, it is often a time for reflection and re-setting of goals.

-To help ease you into the spirit of the season, we suggest you read the article (link below) written by staff columnist Nicole Brodeur, about a homeless woman determined to donate money in honor of her sister.
-Nicole’s story was originally published November 24, 2009 in The Seattle Times.
+To help ease you into the spirit of the season, we suggest you read the story in the article link below about a homeless woman determined to donate money in honor of her sister.
+Written by Seattle Times staff columnist Nicole Brodeur, the story was originally published November 24, 2009 in The Seattle Times.

 The Seattle Times serves the Northwest with thoughtful, independent journalism, dedicated to the highest standards.
 Winner of ten Pulitzer Prizes, journalism’s highest honor, The Seattle Times has also been a finalist on 14 other occasions.